 Feather came to realize that her major in Corporate Communication dovetails with her advocacy.

-“When I first got into environmental activism, I was worried that corporate communication wouldn’t relate at all.
-No matter where I go and whatever job I may have, I will always have a voice,” she said.
-“Now with a background in communications, I am able to spread that voice effectively over a wide variety of platforms.”
+“When I first got into environmental activism, I was worried that corporate communication wouldn’t relate at all.” she said.
+“Now with a background in communications, I am able to spread my voice effectively over a wide variety of platforms.”

 After returning from Belize, Feather replaced all single-use plastics in her life and created a vermicompost for food waste, which reduces the amount of methane being released into the atmosphere.
 She also switched to a plant-based diet strictly to reduce her carbon footprint.